Feeding the future: How AgriTech and FoodTech can power food sustainability

 The growing appetite for innovative solutions

-Carrier highlights how technology can help deliver more with less: “Solutions such as precision farming and gene technology can increase yields on agricultural lands.”
+Carrier highlights how technology can help deliver more with less: “solutions such as precision farming and gene technology can increase yields on agricultural lands,” she says.

-She says supply chain efficiencies are also hugely important, because more than a third of the food produced on a farm gets lost or wasted and these losses – due to supply chain inefficiencies – would be enough to feed three billion people.
+She also notes that supply chain efficiencies are also hugely important, because more than a third of the food produced on a farm gets lost or wasted and these losses – due to supply chain inefficiencies – would be enough to feed three billion people.
 Solutions, including “cold chains” and smart packaging, can help optimise various stages along the supply chain.

 Shen also lists other AgriTech innovations worth keeping an eye out for: the digitization and automation of farms – how the Internet of Things (IoT), artificial intelligence and autonomous systems like robots and drones will revolutionise the farm – and novel farming systems in which indoor farming technologies and smart-home micro-gardens aim to change the current framework of field farming.